Water Restrictions

 What is Council doing to stop the need for restrictions?

-We have infrastructure in place to ensure we can provide continuous clean water.
+Restrictions and water conservation is part of our resource consent.
+But we have infrastructure in place to ensure we can provide continuous clean water.
 We are increasing our leak detection work and new treatment technologies to improve the supply’s efficiency.
-The installation of our two 2,000,000 litre water tanks is progressing well.
+The installation of our two 2,000,000 litre water tanks will help resilience.
 But our water usage remains dictated by the water available in the Kaipaitangata Stream, and Frederick Street bore.
 With a dry summer predicted, the conditions will mean a drain on our supply from the stream, aquifer, and bores.

 Water restrictions are one of the measures required by consent agreements in place with Greater Wellington Regional Council for taking water, when water levels remain low.
 Saving water and limiting use is the only way to ensure supplies for firefighting in our community.